PensionBee/ddd-workshop/README.md

 ### What is a repository?

-A repository is a chunk of code with 2 main responsibilities:
+A repository is simply a chunk of code with 2 primary responsibilities:

-1. Provide a simple interface for fetching and saving entities
+1. Provide a simple interface for fetching and saving entities (hiding the complexities of persistence technology access from calling code)
 2. Map persistence data to/from domain entities

 Let's break those down...